TomKellyGenetics/graphsim/README.md

   }
 ```

-Please also acknowledge the manuscript describing use of this package (currently under review).
+Please also acknowledge the manuscript describing use of this package (currently in final preparations for submission).